JSerwatka/CS50-Network/test requirements.md

 ### index view
 * create post with short text with form and send it -> check if exists
+* check if posts in correct order (from newest to oldest)

 #### index view, following, user_profile
 * Posts